Make a difference

 Opportunities to work in our Safe Children and Strong Families programs, helping us provide care for children, conduct home visits, facilitate parent-child interaction groups and support groups, and teach parent education classes.
 Interns may also work with our administrative staff, assisting with fundraising and special events, grant writing, and program outreach.
 Specific duties assigned vary based on intern skills and academic requirements.

 Interns are typically expected to commit to at least 16 hours a week.
 All internships are unpaid.
-If you are interested in applying for an internship or practicum, please send a resume and cover letter to our Volunteer Coordinator, Jill Duden, by the appropriate application deadline.
+If you are interested in applying for an internship or practicum, please download the application here and send it to Lauren To along with a resume and cover letter, by the appropriate application deadline.

 Spring Internships (January - May), apply by November 1st.